A Boy With Muscular Dystrophy Was Headed For A Wheelchair. Then Gene Therapy Arrived

 A race against time

 Conner's parents, Jessica and Christopher Curran, never accepted the doctor's grim prognosis.
-But by the time their son got to 1st grade, he was falling far behind his fraternal twin, Kyle, and struggling to get around the house.
+But by the time their son got to first grade, he was falling far behind his fraternal twin, Kyle, and struggling to get around the house.

 "He pulled himself up the stairs," Jessica says.
 "He would make it past four stairs and he couldn't do the rest.
 He could not last a full day in school.
 The teacher would say, 'We let him take a little nap in the classroom,' and I'm thinking, what?"